coderitter/pulp-riscv-gnu-toolchain-docker/README.md

 # A Docker file for the PULP RISC-V GNU Compiler Toolchain

-This packages contains a Dockerfile which will compile the most recent PULP RISC-V GNU Compiler Toolchain.
+This repo contains a Dockerfile which will compile the most recent PULP RISC-V GNU Compiler Toolchain.

 ## Docker Hub